kanisterio/kanister/docs/install.rst

 .. _deploying_repo_server_controller:

-Deploying Kopia Repository server controller
+Deploying Kopia Repository Server Controller
 ============================================

-Kopia Repository server controller is not enabled by default.
-It can be deployed by setting the `repositoryServerController.enabled` value as shown below
+To enable the Kopia Repository server controller, set the repositoryServerController value as shown below during the deployment

 .. substitution-code-block:: bash

   helm upgrade --install kanister kanister/kanister-operator --namespace kanister --create-namespace \
   --set repositoryServerController.enabled=true

-This will create another container in the kanister pod for kopia repository server controller.
+Executing this command will add an additional container to the Kanister pod for the Kopia repository server controller.

 Building and Deploying from Source